vi-rwth/FESTA/README.md

 ### Installation

-The following libraries have to be manually installed (e.g. using `pip`):
+The following libraries must be manually installed (e.g. using `pip`):

 - numpy
 - psutil